AmmarMohanna/below-your-means/README.md

 # 💰 BelowYourMeans

-A personal expense tracker designed for self-hosting.
-Track your expenses and manage your finances — all on your own server.
+A personal life management app designed for self-hosting.
+Track expenses, manage finances, log prayers, and monitor fitness — all on your own server.

 **🐳 Docker-first • 📱 PWA Ready • 🔒 Self-hosted**